lokkelvin2/seomaps/README.md

 seomaps is a Python wrapper around Folium for those who just want a quick and dirty way of seeing simple data on a map, with steps required to set it up particularly for an offline node running Windows.

+## Folium Dependencies

+Many of the plugins, css, js files used by Folium are by default downloaded via online means.
+As such, for offline use this repo has added submodules for some dependencies with particular versions checked out.
+The versions for each plugin are as specified [here](https://python-visualization.github.io/folium/plugins.html) and [here](https://python-visualization.github.io/folium/modules.html).
+The folium version tested is 0.12.1.

 ## Prerequisites

 Styles, sprites, icons default to [osm-liberty](https://github.com/maputnik/osm-liberty).
 Clone the repository to retrieve the sprites (really the only folder that we'll need).